WE ARE NOW ACCEPTING APPLICATIONS!

 What could be better for an experienced musher than doing what they do best for the summer…running dogs!
 How about running dogs and getting paid for it?
 Our mushers provide our guests with an exhilarating sled ride using a custom built wheeled sled while providing an entertaining, informative tour along the way.
 They enthusiastically share their passion for the sport while making 20-30 minute presentation on mushing in our kennel presentations.
 Our mushers feed and water the dogs as well as scoop up after them.
-They also perform various other chores around camp such as chopping wood, cleaning guest bathrooms, and keeping the guest refreshment area stocked.
+They also perform various other chores around camp such as chopping wood, cleaning guest bathrooms, and dog house maintenance.
 Our mushers have a lot of interaction with our guests, so the position is very guest-service oriented.
 We hire both mushers without dogs and mushers with dogs.

 Our mushers have a passion for what they do, and they use effective communication skills to share this passion with others.
 The position involves a high level of guest interaction, so exceptional customer service skills is a must.
 Our mushers aren’t afraid of speaking in front of crowds and are able to lead and direct groups of people.
 They are also physically able to handle very strong dogs and lift 5 gallon buckets filled with water and carry them for a distance of up to 100 yards.

 Come surround yourself with first-class canine athletes and learn more about the sport of mushing by working as a dog handler at one of our camps.
 You’ll be surrounded with experienced mushers from all over who can show you the ropes of the sport.
 Our handlers sometimes use what they have learned, and they make 20-30 minute presentations to our guests in one of our kennel presentations getting them excited about the sport as well.
 Handlers also help the mushers take care of the dogs.
 This includes feeding, watering, and scooping up after them.
-They also perform various other chores around camp such as chopping wood, cleaning guest bathrooms, and keeping the guest refreshment area stocked.
+They also perform various other chores around camp such as chopping wood, cleaning guest bathrooms, and road maintenance.
+Depending on aptitude, handlers may be trained to drive the wheeled sled and run the dog team!
 Our handlers have a lot of interaction with our guests, so the position is very guest-service oriented.

 Our handlers have an eagerness to learn more about Alaska’s state sport.
 They use effective communication skills and share this information with others.
 The position involves a high level of guest interaction, so exceptional customer service skills is a must.
 Our handlers aren’t afraid of speaking in front of crowds and are able to lead and direct groups of people.
 They are also physically able to handle very strong dogs and lift 5 gallon buckets filled with water and carry them for a distance of up to 100 yards.